rtts/django-simplecms/README.md

 Somewhat like the Django Admin site, SimpleCMS comes with its own editing environment, albeit much simpler and only suitable for editing pages and sections.
-After authenticating, the content editor can click the "edit" button on any page of the website to alter, add or rearrange sections.
+After authenticating, you can click the "edit" button on any page of the website to alter, add or rearrange sections.

 For each section, the section type can be selected from a dropdown menu.
 As you can see in `views.py` above, each section type comes with